My work with the charity Help for Heroes

 Ian, Military Veteran

-Jean and Jo, twin sisters affected by the ban on being gay in the UK military, found hope and healing through our photography community.
+Twin sisters Jo and Jean, impacted by the military gay ban, used photography to process decades of trauma.
 Their journey—from isolation to sharing their art and supporting others—shows how confidence-building photography can create a path forward.

 "I now see life in colour."